 Your proposed project should align with the funder’s mission.

 - Carefully review the solicitations and requests for proposals to identify relevant topic areas.

-- Ask your funder’s program managers/officers or technical contacts ahead of time for advice on whether your topic is a good fit.
+- Well before you apply, consider contacting staff at the agency or program of interest for advice on whether your topic is a good fit.
 Even if your research area does not exactly match the solicitation, the funder might still be interested in your proposal.